 Here there are picnic and barbeque sites with plenty of parking and access to a network of footpaths, cycle ways and bridle paths.
 Cycles can be hired at Keynes Country Park

 It is an internationally recognised area for wildlife and birdwatching.
 You can visit five nature reserves with bird hides.
 Guided wildlife walks are organised throughout the year.
 There are oportunities to see badgers, otters and also beavers.
 Day permits for fly and coarse fishing are available.

-If you wish to be more active, sailing, windsurfing, snorkeling, canoeing, waterski-ing, jetski-ing, cycling, paintballing, horse-riding and golf facilities are available within 5 miles from our accommodation.
+If you wish to be more active, sailing, windsurfing, snorkeling, canoeing, waterski-ing, jetski-ing, cycling, paintballing, air rifle shooting & archery instruction, horse-riding and golf facilities are available within 5 miles from our accommodation.

 The Thames Path National Trail

 The Thames Path starts at Kemble (7 miles away) and passes through Ashton Keynes, which is the first village on the River Thames.